PistonDevelopers/blog.piston.rs/_posts/2014-12-27-the-road-to-high-level-libraries.md

 Most functions in a high level library looks like the one above, with a few lines of code.
 The major part of the functionality can be built in safe generic code.

+A high level library author can choose to wrap the most frequent operations in a safe interface, and let users write their own functions.

 When a library has a high level dependency, it should import the function prefixed with `current_` instead of the type.
 This is because the dependency then can be recompiled and change the type without breaking code.